10 Ways to Buy Bitcoin with a Bank Account

 Bitfinex crypto exchange homepage screenshot

-Bitfinex, registered in the British Virgin Islands, is one of the world’s oldest Bitcoin exchanges, having been founded in 2012.
-The company supports bank account transfers worldwide and takes a 0.1% deposit fee for incoming wire transfers with a minimum fee of 60 USD or EUR.
+Based in the British Virgin Islands, Bitfinex is among the oldest Bitcoin exchanges in the world, established in 2012.
+The company facilitates bank account transfers globally and charges a 0.1% fee for incoming wire transfers, with a minimum fee of 60 USD or EUR.

-Bank wires with OpenPayd have a 5 EUR/GBP fee per transaction.
+• Bank wires: These have a 5 EUR fee per transaction with OpenPayd.

 Read our full Bitfinex review here.